talibizhar1/Quantium-Data-Analyst-Virtual-Internship/README.md

 Insights:

-## Task 2: Strategic Market Analysis
+## Task 2: Experimentation and uplift testing

 Task 2 focused on developing a strategic mindset by conducting a comprehensive analysis of market trends and opportunities.
 Insights: